limeleaf-collective/website/content/blog/why-limeleaf-is-a-co-op.md

 We’re still writing our OA.
 As we do, we're imagining plenty of “what if” scenarios to make sure when conflicts arise, they are resolved through the institutions and processes embodied in the OA, not between individuals.

 Prior to joining Limeleaf, all new Members must accept and sign the OA.
-If you’re curious, the draft is [available online][2].
+If you’re curious, it is [available online][2].
 We welcome constructive comments.

 It's also a matter of goals.
 We feel like the co-op model aligns well with our long-term goals for the company.
 We agree with and share [Steph Ango's goals for his company][4]: